Bullies And God

 Understanding Discouragement

-One of the major downfalls of this struggle is that a person is kept from reaching their full potential.
-Life, and the opportunities it brings, can subsequently pass them by.
-If you recognize some of these traits in your own life you are not alone.
-Blue Skies: Beyond The Dark Clouds Of Broken Thinking helps us to overcome discouragement.
+One of the saddest parts of this struggle is that a person is discouraged from reaching their full potential.
+Life and the opportunities it brings can subsequently pass them by.
+If you recognize some of these traits in your own life, you are not alone.
+The first step is realizing that God has designed you for so much more, and perhaps it’s time to fight against discouragement’s weight.